 4. Attempting To Go It Alone

 Once you get to a certain level, one brain, two hands, and one mouth will simply not be sufficient if you want to continue growing your business.
-You could be ambitious, an expert in your field, and supremely productive, but at some point you will have to reach out for help, otherwise you’ll stay put on a plateau of business as is.
+You could be ambitious, an expert in your field, and supremely productive, but at some point you will have to reach out for support, otherwise you’ll stay on a plateau of business as is.

 The most obvious places to look for support are your dream team, your special advisory council, and your posse.
 Your dream team is made up of your employees and the contract workers you hire for repetitive tasks and special projects consistently such as graphic design, website development, content writing, podcast production, and taxes.
 Strategically delegate both skilled and unskilled tasks to your dream team to free up your time for the important tasks only you can complete.

 Turn to your special advisory council when you need a different perspective, advice, help dealing with a challenge, have a question in your business, or are facing a mindset block.
-These professionals are only a phone call away and may include your coach, mentor, peers, mindset group, or local association members.
+These professionals are only a phone call away and may include your coach, mentor, peers, mastermind group, or local association members.

 Your posse is made up of the people in your inner circle – your close family and friends, personal assistant, nanny, daycare providers, housekeeper, etc. These people are not necessarily business owners but they can play a huge role in supporting you, so you can run your business successfully.
 You might be surprised how well your kids or significant other can wash dishes, fold laundry, cook dinner, staple documents, run errands, and make copies.
-Also, lean on you friends who can help you out in a bind, join you for that needed drink, provide much needed laughs, and let you unload your frustrations without judgement.
+Also, lean on friends who can help you out in a bind, join you for that drink, provide much needed laughs, and let you unload your frustrations without judgement.
 The support you need to show up as your best self in your business is all around you.
 Reach for your lifelines and stop trying to go it all alone!

 5. Comparing Yourself To Others